EXHIBITS

 At the turn of the twentieth century, David Eccles had an idea that would forever change the affairs of Ogden and Cache Valley, Utah and Idaho.
 Beginning in 1900, he and his associates created a company that would expand and develop into the lands and hearts of the people living in Ogden, Preston, and the many other communities in between.
 For forty-seven years, its trains and buses shaped the daily life of individuals, businesses, organizations, and local governments within an increasingly connected nation and world.
 From the beginnings of the two Rapid Transit Companies to the establishment of the O.L.I and then the U.I.C., the operation of the railroad permanently influenced the towns and cities it serviced, and it left a lasting memory that continues today.

-[Click image, scroll to second image, and click second image to view full document]
+[Click image, then click image again to view full document]